puremapper/puremapper/README.md

 PureMapper is intentionally minimal.
 Do not use it if you need:

-* Automatic graph synchronization (aggregate boundaries must be explicit)
+* Automatic graph synchronization
-* Schema migrations (use Doctrine Migrations or Laravel Migrations separately)
+* Schema migrations (use dedicated migration tools)
-* Automatic dirty checking (PureMapper requires explicit `markDirty()`)
+* Automatic dirty checking
-* Lazy loading (PureMapper uses eager loading only)
+* Lazy loading
 * Complex inheritance mapping
+* Query caching

+---

+## Upgrading

+See [UPGRADE.md](UPGRADE.md) for migration guides between major versions.

 ---